hiroki-o/ColladaAnimationGenerator/README.md

 ## Intended usage

-This generator extension is useful when you have legacy animationclips that you want to convert to Mecanim animation with humanoid rig.
+This generator extension is useful when you have legacy animation clips created in Unity (using tools such as [this](https://www.assetstore.unity3d.com/jp/#!/content/19622)) that you want to convert to Mecanim animation with humanoid rig.

 ## How to use